Tuzla: Early history

 Archaeological evidence suggests that Tuzla was a rich Neolithic settlement.
 Being inhabited continuously for more than 6,000 years, Tuzla is one of the oldest European sustained settlements.
-During the period of the Roman Republic (before the area was conquered by Rome), Tuzla (or Salines as it was called at the time) was ruled by the Illyrian tribe Breuci.
+During the period of the Roman Republic (before the area was conquered by Rome), Tuzla (or Salines as it was then known) was ruled by the Illyrian tribe Breuci.

 Middle Ages to 20th century

 The city was first mentioned in 950 by Constantine Porphyrogenitus in his De Administrando Imperio as a fort named Salines (Σαλήνες).
 The name Soli was used in the Middle Ages.
 It means "salts" in Bosnian and the city's present name means "place of salt" in Ottoman Turkish.
 During the Middle Ages it belonged mostly to the medieval Kingdom of Bosnia.

-After the fall of the kingdom to the Ottoman Empire in 1463, the region was controlled by the House of Berislavić before the Ottomans occupied the villages of "Gornje Soli" and "Donje Soli" around 1512, and took control of the entire Usora in the 1530s.
+After the fall of the kingdom to the Ottoman Empire in 1467, the region was controlled by the House of Berislavić before the Ottomans occupied the villages of "Gornje Soli" and "Donje Soli" around 1512, and took control of the entire Usora in the 1530s.
 It remained under Ottoman rule for nearly 400 years, where it was administered as part of the Sanjak of Zvornik.
 In 1878 it was occupied by Austria-Hungary.
 After the dissolution of the monarchy it became the part of the newly formed Kingdom of Yugoslavia.
 The Husino uprising took place in 1920.

-During the Second World War, Tuzla was included in the puppet Independent State of Croatia and controlled by the mainly Muslim Hadžiefendić Legion of the Croatian Home Guard.
+During the World War II, Tuzla was included in the puppet Independent State of Croatia and controlled by the mainly Muslim Hadžiefendić Legion of the Croatian Home Guard.

 Tuzla was among the first areas in Europe to be liberated, when Tito's Yugoslav Partisans freed it from the German occupiers on 2 October 1943.
 Many members of the Legion deserted to the Partisans at this time.
 In December 1944, the city was unsuccessfully attacked by Chetnik forces of Draža Mihailović along with the Serbian State Guard.

-After the war it developed into a major industrial and cultural centre during the Communist period in the former Yugoslavia.
+After the war it developed into a major industrial and cultural center during the Communist period in the former Yugoslavia.